zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_secure_partition_addition.rst

    ``TFM_EXTRA_PARTITION_PATHS``.
 The orders don't matter either.

    ``TFM_EXTRA_MANIFEST_LIST_FILES`` and ``TFM_EXTRA_PARTITION_PATHS`` can be
-   configurated in multiple extra sources.
+   configured in multiple extra sources.
 It is recommended to use CMake list ``APPEND`` method to avoid unexpected override.

 Further Notes